hemidactylus/flaskbiblio/README.md

 ## Major/Future TODOs

+SimilaritySearches
+> Title/author searches may be exact or similarity-vector based! (this would be changed in user settings)

+Location within house
+> A field, alongside Notes, with location information: shelf, room, row, and so on. (not structured internally)
+> Possibly AUTOMATICALLY SUGGESTED

 TimeZones
 > Each user has a timezone field to store their own representation format for time.
 > (easy for the last-login, some conversions on utc-stored required for the last-edit on books etc)